RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Migration from Version 1.md

 To fully enjoy version 2, run the command `Migrate from version 1` to convert the old format to the new one.

 > [!WARNING]
-> **MAKE SURE YOU HAVE A BACKUP OF YOUR VAULT BEFORE CONTINUING.
+> **MAKE SURE YOU HAVE A BACKUP OF YOUR VAULT BEFORE CONVERSION.
 IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY DAMAGES OR OTHER LIABILITY ARISING FROM THIS OPERATION.**

 ## What's new in version 2